Compassion Through Music: Performances and releases

 Concerts of Compassion Through Music have been performed worldwide, including as the closing concert of New York’s Lincoln Center Festival at Avery Fisher Hall.
 Fourteen compositions were premiered with Menuhin conducting the Orchestra of St. Luke’s.
 Soloists included Michell, Barbara Hendricks, Ole Akahoshi, Ko Ishikawa, Richard Stoltzman, Elmar Oliveira, Shlomo Mintz, and the poet Allen Ginsberg.
 The concert coincided with Menuhin's 80th birthday and was his last in the United States.

 Compassion Through Music was the closing concert of the cultural celebrations of the founding of St. Petersburg, Russia, and was broadcast on Russian TV from the Hermitage Museum.
 Other concerts included a televised memorial on the first anniversary of 9/11 in Helsinki’s Temppeliaukio Church, a highlighted concert in Israel’s Biennale for New Music, and a benefit for the Royal Academy of Music in London.

-A CD entitled Compassion: A Journey of the Spirit featuring fifteen of the first compositions was released by EMI.
+After Menuhin's death in 1999, a CD entitled Compassion: A Journey of the Spirit featuring fifteen of the first compositions was released by EMI in 2001.
 In the liner notes, Shirley Fleming described the music as “[communicating] directly with the listener through a spacious, meditative, transparent quality, with a sense of timelessness.”

 The CD was praised by critics, with Edward Greenfield writing in Gramophone that “It is due to the energy and application of the violinist Edna Michell that this impressive collection of pieces was written by leading composers...With excellent playing from Michell and all the contributors, it is a memorable, very well-recorded disc.”
 Fanfare wrote that "The diversity of mood and style among these pieces reflects the inclusiveness of Menuhin’s musical taste, in addition to bringing together a group of musicians from all around the world for a common purpose.
 Edna Michell and her musical friends perform the music with great heart and commitment."
 Musicweb International wrote that "Unsurprisingly the performances are dominated by the violin playing of Michell with or without her colleagues (and these too are of the highest calibre with the likes of Hoelscher and Mintz among them)."
 The Los Angeles Times wrote that “...these little pieces do fit uncannily well together, with each seemingly growing out of its often unrelated predecessor," and Audiophile wrote that "All the pieces have a strongly calming and spiritual quality about them and those with lyrics are very moving.”